openmod/openmod-docs/content/development-guide/localization.md

 }
 ```

 `commands.awesome` defines the key for the translation.
 By default, it equals to the path inside the yaml file.
-You can use any valid path.
-See [configuration](../configuration.md) for more about paths.
+You can use any valid path, such as `messages.awesome`, just `awesome`, etc. See [configuration](../configuration.md) for more about paths.

 `new { Actor = Actor, Amount = amount }` sets the arguments for the translations.